-What if your habits were the cause of your pain and lack of mobility, not your age?
+What if your habits rather than your age were the cause of your pain and lack of mobility?
 What if changing how you move can change how you feel, no matter your age?
 Dynamic Aging is an exercise guide to restoring movement, especially for healthy feet, better balance, and the activities of daily life.
 Biomechanist and movement teacher, Katy Bowman, shares exercises and habit modifications for varying fitness and mobility levels.

 In Movement Matters, Biomechanist, Katy Bowman, continues her groundbreaking investigation our sedentary culture and the mechanics behind it.
 She unveils the profound potential of human movement.
 Movement Matters is a collection of essays where Katy widens her You are how you move message and invites us to consider our personal relationship with sedentarism, privilege, and nature.

 Eat Well, Move Well, Live Well is arranged in 52 sections, so with this book, it doesn’t matter where you begin.
 You can start where you want and progress from there.
 You may want to read it cover to cover, theme by theme, or by choosing your own adventure.
 Get better in a week, by following suggestions on movement, alignment, and walking; fish, fats, and ferments; sleeping, vacationing and working; and bad days, de-stressing, and building a support network.

 Alignment Matters Revised Ed. contains the first five years of her posts.
 It is organized to function as a primer to alignment and better movement, and also to Bowman’s more complex books.
 Starting with the feet and working all the way up to the head, her clear, engaging essays take you on an enjoyable and unconventional ride through the human body, and include stretches, habit modifications, spiritual insights, and enough belly laughs to soften even the tightest psoas.